zedaes/Wallpaper-Scraper/README.md

 ## Configure the Script

 Open the script file `scraper.py` and set the `searchQuery` variable to your desired search term.
-Adjust the numberOfPages variable if you want to scrape more or fewer pages.
+Adjust the `numberOfImagesToDownload` variable if you want to scrape more or fewer pages.
-The downloadPath variable is set to `~/pictures/wallpapers` by default.
+The `downloadPath` variable is set to `~/pictures/wallpapers` by default.
 Change it to your preferred directory if needed.

 ## Run the Script